 In a September 8th update, the U.S. Environmental Protection Agency (U.S. EPA) and the Texas Commission of Environmental Quality (TCEQ) stated that the two agencies continue to get updates about the status of specific Superfund sites from the parties responsible for ongoing cleanup of the sites.
 The TCEQ has completed the assessment of all 17 state Superfund sites in the area affected by Hurricane Harvey.
 The two agencies reported that there were no major issues noted.
-The TCEQ will continue to monitor sites to ensure no further action is needed in regards to the storm.
+The TCEQ will continue to monitor sites to ensure no further action is needed in regard to the storm.
 It may not have just been Superfund sites that were affected and damaged by Hurricane Harvey.
 It is also likely that homes and commercial buildings have been impacted by the storm.
+Those buildings that are damaged would ideally need to take assistance from property damage restoration services for restoring the building back to how it was before the storm.
+It can be a lengthy and time-consuming process.
+But seeking professional help would be desirable as one can’t be sure of the length of the damage.
 Residents whose houses have been damaged, particularly their roofs, should look into a company similar to this roofing austin contractor who will be able to repair or replace any damage to their homes so that they are safe to live in again.
 Debris carried by storms can also wreak havoc with homeowners’ gutters as it can collect and clog gutters in storms and, if left unaddressed, can build up to become unsightly and potentially cause future issues that may result in property damage.
 To avoid this, homeowners may want to consider using services like Clean Pro Gutter Cleaning Houston to clean and repair gutters when needed.
 It is astonishing how much destruction can be done to these sites from a Hurricane like this.

 The U.S. EPA completed site assessments at all 43 Superfund sites affected by the storm.
 Of these sites, two (San Jacinto and U.S. Oil Recovery) require additional assessment efforts.
 Assessments of these sites will take several more days to complete.